 There were moves towards legal integration in 2010 with the creation of a trans-Tasman judicial area under Trans-Tasman Proceedings acts passed in both parliaments.
 A memorandum of understanding on the coordination of business law, signed in 2006 and revised in 2010, required officials to cooperate ‘to ensure opportunities for deeper business integration and commercial benefits are maximised’.1 There have also been debates about a common currency, but no firm proposal.

 As in the 19th century, the 20th and 21st centuries have seen much movement to and fro across the Tasman.
 In the early 1900s many Australians moved to New Zealand, including people who became active in the union movement and Labour Party.
 Michael Joseph Savage’s 12-strong 1935 Labour cabinet had five Australian-born men, including Savage himself.
 From the late 1960s the flow was reversed, as Kiwis went west to Australia.
-By 2006 for every 100 New Zealanders in New Zealand there were 15 living in Australia.
+By 2006 there were 15 New Zealanders living in Australia for every 100 in New Zealand.
 In 2009 New Zealand was the second-largest contributor of migrants to Australia’s population.
 Australia became an extension of home because of visits to family, on holiday or business.
 Almost all Māori had whānau across the Tasman in the early 2000s.
 Whereas one in 50 Māori lived in Australia in 1966, that proportion was one in six in 2013.

 New Zealanders have free entry to Australia under the Trans-Tasman Travel Arrangement, which allows them to reside and work there for an indefinite period.
 Combined queues for New Zealand and Australian passport holders at airports were introduced in 2005, and ‘smart gate’ technology at the border in 2009.